kylebarrow/chibi/README.md

 Think it's OK to serve up 30KB over 3G just to manipulate a couple of DOM elements?
 Of course you don't because that's an asshat move and you're no asshat.
 You'll probably instead use a couple of lines of vanilla JavaScript, perhaps a little CSS `:active` with transitions, all while riding a unicorn bareback through a double rainbow, no hands.

 Working on something a wee bit more complex?
-Unlike fat, grown-up frameworks and libraries, Chibi focuses on just the essentials, melted down and mixed with optimization rainbows to create a really light micro-library that allows you to do awesome things, asshatory free.
+Unlike fat, grown-up frameworks and libraries, Chibi focuses on just the essentials, melted down and mixed with optimisation rainbows to create a really light micro-library that allows you to do awesome things, asshatory free.

 ### The sweet, juicy bits